numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 its optima.
 Except for :math:`f_1`, the Pareto set and the Pareto front are unknown.

-Instead of using the hypervolume of the true Pareto set as reference hypervolume indicator value, we use an approximation of the Pareto set.
+Instead of the unknown hypervolume of the true Pareto set, we use the hypervolume of an approximation of the Pareto as reference hypervolume indicator value |Irefi|.
 To obtain the approximation, several multi-objective optimization algorithms have been run and all non-dominated solutions over all runs have been recorded. [#]_